 Humboldt University has a Spanish design.

 The ocean comes into view.

 Stop to see the sights of the town of Trinidad.
 We park by the cliffs overlooking the cliffs and the Pacific Ocean.
-Rosemary visits with an elderly who has a fabulous garden with the biggest blooms we ever saw on a rhododendron bush.
-Take pictures of some big white lilies.
+Rosemary visits with an elderly lady who has a fabulous garden with the biggest blooms we ever saw on a rhododendron bush.
+Take pictures of some big white flowers.
 The area hear is beautiful with so many wonderful flowers.

 Pass by the Fresh Water Lagoon.